NOOUGAT: Towards Unified Online and Offline Multi-Object Tracking

 \PAR{Autoregressive inference. } To avoid this unnecessary computational overhead, we adopt an autoregressive inference strategy.
 We partition the sequence into $n_2$ non-overlapping subclips of size $T$, defined as in Equation \ref{eq:seq-autoreg-partition}:

 Each clip is processed independently by a GNN hierarchy, and merged autoregressively with our ALT module.
-Formally, we denote $\mathcal{T}^i_{alt}$ the set of trajectories produced by ALT up to subclip $s^i$, and $\mathcal{T}^i_{hicl}$ the set of trajectories produced by the hierarchical GNN for the subclip $s^i$.
+Formally, we denote $\mathcal{T}^i_{alt}$ the set of trajectories produced by ALT up to subclip $s^i$, and $\mathcal{T}^i_{hicl}$ the set of trajectories produced by the hierarchical GNN for the subclip $s^i$, i.e., the local tracks within that subclip \textit{before} the autoregressive merging step.
 We start by initializing:

 Then, at each step $i = 2, ...,n_2$, we update our trajectories with:

 where ALT$(\mathcal{T}_{past}, \mathcal{T}_{incom})$ denotes that we apply our ALT module to connect past and incoming tracklets.
 After $n_2$ steps, we obtain our final set of tracks $\mathcal{T}^{n_2}_{ALT}$ which covers the entire input sequence.
 As such, each frame is only processed once, which avoids redundant computations while remaining simple, flexible and scalable.